 The FFSC recommends that spouses also use the Military Spouse Employment Program (MSEP) online.
-MSEP, which currently has more than 160 partners, is a way for spouses to gain direct access to actively recruiting employers.
+MSEP, which has several hundred partners, is a way for spouses to gain direct access to actively recruiting employers.

 After squaring away her resume with the help of a Fleet and Family Support Center consultant, Holly moved to Virginia Beach and quickly found herself with a new job that utilized all the skills she picked up as a volunteer.